ApiLogicServer/Docs/docs/index.md

             raise Exception(f"Customer {row.name}'s balance exceeds their credit limit.")
 ```

 This code does not use Logic Bank APIs.
 It does not even compile, much less run.
+It is, as they say, an hallucination.

+&nbsp;

+**Logic Bank Code, *With Context***

+Much better results are obtained when the prompt has available context.
+Copilot turns our Natural Language requirements into Logic Bank code, requiring only minor adjustments.

+Of course, the Logic Bank engine (part of API Logic Server) is required for actual execution.
+Watch it in the video below.

 </details>